hdrpknc/Reference-work/extension.md

 --- | --- | ---
 *Title of the SAPUI5 application* | `/sap/bc/ui5_ui5/sap/zcrm_opprtnty` | **cus.crm.opportunity.CRM_OPPRTNTYExtension**

-- [ ] negotiate with the responsible person for the system about catalogs and roles and
-how they should be defined to prevent anarchy.
-Or don't  :trollface:
 - [ ] create z_role for your catalog
 _____________________________________
 #### deploy and test extension